Discrete approximation of the Griffith functional by adaptive finite elements

 Let us focus on the discrete approximation result obtained in \cite{CDM} for the Mumford-Shah functional in dimension $N=2$.
 In that work, the classical Mumford-Shah functional

 is approximated in the sense of $\Gamma$-convergence by a functional of the form

 putting a restriction on the functional space on which $F_\e$ is defined.
 The functional $F_\e$ is discrete in the sense that $u$ is (a scalar-valued) continuous function and piecewise affine on suitable $\e$-dependent meshes (see Definition \ref{def:triangulation}).
-It consists in an adaptative finite element approximation because there is an implicit mesh optimization whose numerical implementation has been carried out in \cite{BoCh}.
+It consists in an adaptive finite element approximation because there is an implicit mesh optimization whose numerical implementation has been carried out in \cite{BoCh}.
 The function $f_\e(\nabla u)$ takes the form $\frac1\e f(\e|\nabla u|^2)$ where $f$ is a nondecreasing function satisfying the standard properties \eqref{eq:f}.
 Typical examples of functions $f$ are, on the one hand the $\arctan$ function (as e.g. in \cite{Go} following a conjecture of De Giorgi) and, on the other hand $f(t)=t\wedge \kappa$.
 The main feature of this result is that, allowing the mesh to move gives enough flexibility to approximate isotropic surface energies.
 The constant $\mu$ appearing in the functional $F$ is explicit and only depends on $\kappa$ and the geometry of the triangulation.
-An analogous analysis has been carried out in \cite{N1}, where the author constraints the mesh to be made either of equilateral triangles, or of right isosceles ones.
-In that case, the result is that the functional $F_\e$ $\Gamma$-converges to an anisotropic version of the Mumford-Shah functional